 Another form of card, loyalty cards inspire return customers by allowing users to collect points or stamps which can be used to gain discounts and freebies at a later date.
 Like business cards, consumers will constantly be reminded of your company every time they open their wallet.
 Loyalty cards can similarly be placed on a shop counter for shoppers to take away.

 Billboards allow you to take advantage of visual branding on a large scale.
-Because billboards are often position at the roadside and viewed by drivers at a glance, they generally have little text and focus on eye-catching images and colours.
+Because billboards are often positioned at the roadside and viewed by drivers at a glance, they generally have little text and focus on eye-catching images and colours.
 There are professionals that can design billboards for you.
 You’ll need to find an available billboard to place your ad, which isn’t always easy – this is something you should look into beforehand.

 Newspaper and magazine adverts could also be worth investing in.
 Readers may see your adverts and may be familiarised with your brand.
 When it comes to magazines, you should try to target magazines that have content related to your business so that you have the best chance of generating leads.
 Local newspapers meanwhile could be great for spreading awareness within your local community, which could be ideal if you’re a local business.
 The cost of these ads depends on the size and the placement within the publication (a two page centrefold ad is likely to very expensive).